markito/geode-docker/README.md

 start server --name=server1
 ```

-But in order to have real fun with containers you are probably better of using something like docker-compose or kubernetes.
+But in order to have real fun with containers you are probably better off using something like docker-compose or kubernetes.
 Those examples will come next.

 # Creating a cluster using multiple containers